Skip to content

 New York City’s Christmas tree lights are also unlike anywhere else in the world, with Light Tours on offer for tourists to experience the dazzling lights on display throughout the city and by residents themselves!

-Let’s take a look at some of the must-see attractions, activities and experiences for New York City at Christmas!
+Let’s look at some of the must-see attractions, activities and experiences in New York City at Christmas!

 Rockefeller Centre In New York At Christmas

-The Christmas tree in New York at Rockefeller Center is one of the most recognisable Christmas trees in the world, with tourists flocking from across the globe to witness the annual switching on of the light ceremony with live music performances to add to the festive cheer.
+The Christmas tree in New York at Rockefeller Center is one of the most recognisable Christmas trees in the world.
+Tourists flock from across the globe to witness the annual switching on of the light ceremony, which includes live music performances to add to the festive cheer.

 The ceremony marks the beginning of the festive season in New York City and usually takes place soon after the Thanksgiving celebrations have come to a close.
-The tree itself attracts around 2.5 million visitors per year due to its famous appearances in festive flicks such as Home Alone 2: Lost In New York.
+The tree attracts around 2.5 million visitors annually due to its famous appearances in festive flicks such as Home Alone 2: Lost In New York.

 Ice Skate At The Rink At Rockefeller Centre

-Whilst visiting the iconic Christmas Tree at the Rockefeller Centre, tourists will also be able to enjoy a spin around the ice skating in front of the iconic building.
-If you’re planning on visiting New York between November and April, the good news is the rink will be available to enjoy throughout the Autumn and Winter seasons!
+Whilst visiting the iconic Christmas Tree at the Rockefeller Centre, tourists can also enjoy a spin around the ice skating in front of the iconic building.
+If you plan on visiting New York between November and April, the good news is that the rink will be available throughout the Autumn and Winter seasons!

 New York City’s Dyker Heights Christmas Lights